 - Once the strawberries are washed and cut, take a potato masher, then mash up your fruits until they are like soup.

 - Once the strawberries are mashed thoroughly, take 2 cups of mashed-up strawberries, then measure out 4 cups of sugar and mix.
 It is essential to measure the cups as precise as possible, for it to gel well.

 - Once mixed, set a timer for 10 minutes.
-The mixture should sit for at least ten minutes in order for the sugar to dissolve well.
+The mixture should sit for at least 10 minutes for the sugar to dissolve well.
 Throughout this time, occasionally stir.

-- Prepare the Sure Jell.
+- Prepare the Sure-Jell.
 There are other types of pectin that work well, but this is the brand I choose.
 Prepare this mixture on the stove, as the box indicates.
 It is a good idea to wait until your mixture has been sitting for at least 10 minutes since you will need to mix it with your strawberries immediately.

-- Once it is prepared, immediately stir the Sure-Jell into your strawberry mixture, stirring rapidly.
+- Once prepared, immediately stir the Sure-Jell into your strawberry mixture, stirring rapidly.
 Continue to stir for at least 3 minutes after you add the Sure-Jell.

 - Then pour into containers.
 Old peanut butter jars work well, as well as Mason jars.
 Fill it to about a half-inch below the lid.

 - If you have more strawberries, then begin again at step one.
 Do not double your recipe, as the pectin will not gel well if doubled.

 - After all, the jars have been filled, close them, and set it aside for 24 hours, at least, which will give time for it to become the consistency of jelly.
 After it has set out for an entire day, then you can place it into the freezer and give it away to friends.